luanrv00/tsks/README.md

 ## Features

 * Add tsks, check what is already done and list active or archived tsks
-* Synchronize your tsks and access them from all your terminals!
+* Synchronise your tsks and access them from all your terminals!
   (soon accessible from a webapp as well)
 * Increase your daily tsks management with contexts using `tsks add tsk --context=today` (see `tsks help add` for more info)